Family BAGRIDAE Bleeker 1858 (Naked or Bagrid Catfishes)

 Tachysurus yeni (Nguyen & Nguyen 2006) in honor of Vietnamese ichthyologist Mai Đinh Yên (1933–2020), who reported this catfish as a distinct population of Mystus gulio in 1978 [species inquirenda, provisionally included here]

-Tachysurus zhangfei Shao, Cheng & Zhang 2021 UNAVAILABLE; ELECTRONIC PUBLICATION WITHOUT ZOOBANK REGISTRATION named for Zhang Fei, a character in Romance of the Three Kingdoms (14th century, attributed to Luo Guanzhong), one of the Four Great Classical Novels of Chinese literature, referring to this fish’s blackish or brown body, reminiscent of Zhang Fei’s black face as depicted in Chinese opera [presumably a noun in apposition, without the patronymic “i”]
+Tachysurus zhangfei Shao, Cheng & Zhang 2021 UNAVAILABLE; ELECTRONIC PUBLICATION WITHOUT ZOOBANK REGISTRATION named for Zhang Fei, a character in Romance of the Three Kingdoms (14th century, attributed to Luo Guanzhong), one of the Four Great Classical Novels of Chinese literature, referring to this fish’s blackish or brown body, reminiscent of Zhang Fei’s black face as depicted in Chinese opera [presumably a noun in apposition, without the genitive “i”]